MoKhatib2/SADAD-Integration-App/README.md

 This will:

-Build the Spring Boot backend image
+-Build the Spring Boot backend image

-Build the Angular frontend image
+-Build the Angular frontend image

-Start Oracle XE database with required ports exposed
+-Start Oracle XE database with required ports exposed

 ### 4. Seed the database
-Connect to the database on localhost:1521 using your database viewer software

-Use the sample-data.sql to seed the database
+-Connect to the database on localhost:1521 using your database viewer software -Use the sample-data.sql to seed the database